mmistakes/minimal-mistakes/README.md

 <!--
   Dev note: The version number is currently hard-coded in these files:

+    - package.json
     - README.md (this file)
-    - package.json
     - docs/_config.yml (as theme_version)
     - docs/_pages/home.md (in Front Matter "excerpt")

-  For every release, files listed above should be manually updated with the new version number.

-  Additionally, the license year is hard-coded in these files:

-    - README.md (this file, near the end)
-    - LICENSE
+  `package.json` holds the authoritative version number, and the others can be updated with `bundle exec rake version`.

   The following files should also be regenerated: